Skip to content

 Request an increase

 You can also contact your provider to ask for a credit limit increase.
-Some providers might carry out a credit search before they consider this, which other lenders can see and which could impact your credit score.
-Your provider will either agree to your credit limit request, reject it or present a counter offer with a smaller increase.
+Some providers might carry out a hard credit search before they consider this.
+A hard search can be seen by other lenders and could impact your credit score.
+Your provider will either:

 What information do I need to request a credit limit increase?